+Parameter: AGB after,i

+Description: Aboveground biomass of non-forest type i after conversion

+Data unit: tons of dry matter per ha

-Parameter: AGB {after,i} Description: Aboveground biomass of non-forest type i after conversion Data unit: tons of dry matter pe er ha Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, For cropland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 5 are used because, unfortunately, there aren't country-specific data.
-The agricultural land in Mozambique is mostly under the annual-crop farming practices that drive conversion of forest land to agricultural lands.
-So, according to 2006 IPCC GL (Volume 4, Chapter 5, Section 5.28), for lands planted in annual crops, the default value of growth in crops planted after conversion is 5 tonnes of C per hectare, based on the original IPCC Guidelines recommendation of 10 tonnes of dry biomass per hectare (dry biomass has been converted to tonnes carbon in Table 5.9) (2006 IPCC, Volume 4, Chapter 5, Section 5.28).
-For grassland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 6 are used because, unfortunately, there aren't country-specific data.
-As the climate in most of Mozambique is tropical dry to subtropical dry, the value of peak-above ground biomass for tropical dry of TABLE 6.4 is assumed.
-For other lands: No default values exist for these conversions. international): Spatial level: Interna tional Value applied: QA/QC Cropland (C) 10 Grassland (P) 2.3 Other lands (A O U) 0.0 The values above are recorded in the ranges "B5:B9", "B11:B15" and "B17:B21" of the "BIOMASS" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2020)" workbook.
-These values are then applied in the range "D9:D20" of the "EMISSION MONITORING PERIOD(ERL)" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2020)" workbook for estimating emissions.
-The adequacy in the use of these default values was confirmed with the experts in GHG procedures applied Inventory in DINAB.
-Uncertainty associated with this parameter: Uncertainty estimate (confidence interval at 95%) Cropland (C) Grassland (P) Other lands Uncertainty estimate (confidence interval at 95%) 75.00% Any comment: - (A O U)
+Parameter: BGB after,i Description: Belowground biomass of non-forest type i after conversion Data unit: tons of dry matter per ha Source of data For cropland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 5 are used or description because, unfortunately, there aren't country-specific data.
+Tier 2 may modify the assumption hat carbon stocks immediately following conversion are zero.
+In this case, it is assumed that conversion leads to annual croplands and in the case the carbon stock in biomass after one year or annual crops provided in TABLE 5.9 is used. of the method for developing For grassland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 6, TABLE 6.1 and the data or grassland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 6, TABLE 6.1 and ABLE 6.4 are used because, unfortunately, there aren't country-specific data.
+As the climate in including the most of Mozambique is tropical dry to subtropical dry, the value for semi-arid grassland in

+spatial level tropical dry climate zone is used, therefore a root-shoot ratio of 2.8 (TAE BLE 6.1) is applied to

+of the data the value of peak above-ground biomass, 2.3 tonnes of dry biomass per hectare (TABLE 6.4),

+(local, generating the expected values 6.4 tonnes of dry biomass per hectare.

+regional, For other lands: No default v values exist for t hese conversions.

+national, Spatial level: International

+international):

+Value applied:

+Cropland (C

+Grassland ( •

+Other lands (A O U) 0.00

+The values above are rece rdad in the rat agos "D47·EE1" "DE2·DE7" am nd "DEO.DEO" of +bo

+The values above are recorded in the ranges "B47:E51", "B53:B57" and "B59:B63" of the

+"BIOMASS" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2021)" and

+"Outside ZILMP Emissions Calculations MR (2022)" workbooks.
+These values are then applied in the range "F9:F20" of the "EMISSION MONITORING PERIOD(ERL)" worksheet tab in

+the "Outside ZILMP Emissions Calculations MR (2021)" and

+"Outside ZILMP Emissions Calculations MR (2022)" workbook for estimating emissions.

+Satisfaction of the Control of the C

+QA/QC The adequacy in the use of these default values was confirmed with the experts in GHG

+procedures Inventory in DINAB.

+applied

+Uncertainty 1

+associated Uncertainty estimate

+with this Non-fo orest type (confidence interval at

+parameter: 95%)

+• Cropland (C)

+and (P) 121.04%

+Other lands -

+(A O U)

+Any -

+comment: